SAINT Edge Pistol: The Holy Grail of AR Platforms?

 The ambidextrous safety is not only a plus for us left-handed shooters, but aids in the simplification of non-standard shooting positions.
 At a recent LE rifle training session, I made special note of the added bonus that ambidextrous safeties bring.
 A portion of the class involved bi-lateral shooting with AR systems.
 The majority of the systems there were not equipped with ambi safeties.

-I found it interesting and concerning that many of the right-handed shooters were struggling to manipulate a single-sided safety while the firearm was left shouldered.
+I found it interesting and concerning that many of the right-handed shooters were struggling to manipulate a single-sided safety while rifles were left shouldered.
 When you have the benefit of an ambi safety, as with this SAINT Edge Pistol, the thumbs can be used to manipulate the safeties when working the trigger with either hand — which is helpful.

 Hitting the Range

-When first testing the SAINT Edge Pistol, I was on the range with fellow The Armory Life contributor Steve Tarani.
+When first testing the SAINT Edge Pistol, I was on the range with fellow contributor to The Armory Life, Steve Tarani.
 We discussed the light weight, the great handling and the balance of this AR platform and also how nice the trigger is for an “off the shelf” gun.